pluieciel/pluieciel/README.md

 ### 💫 About Me:
-I'm currently working on the final project "transcendence" of Common Core in 42 Luxembourg.
+Just finished Common Core in 42 Luxembourg.
+Currently focus on "avaj-launcher" project to better understand Java.

 ### 🌐 Socials: